MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-system-application-overview.md

 ---

 # Overview of the System Application
-The System Application contains modules that contain low-level support functionality and frameworks.
-The System Application interfaces to the Business Central platform and online ecosystem to provide the functions that the business logic in the Base Application needs.
+The System Application contains modules that are similar to APIs.
+The modules interact with the [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] platform and online ecosystem to provide the methods that support the business logic in the Base Application.
+If you are developing extensions or add-ons for [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], you will probably need to use one or more of the objects in the modules.

+This topic provides an overview of the modules in the System Application.
+For more details about each module, and to get a look at the code, choose the **ReadMe** link for the module to visit our [ALAppExtensions](https://github.com/microsoft/ALAppExtensions) repository on GitHub.

 > [!Note]
-> In an effort to prepare the application for the new technology ecosystem in which Business Central exists, a fundamental change made its entrance into the product in the previous release.
-We’ve started shattering our monolithic business app, combining the pieces of its business logic that are similar in purpose into polished modules, and refitting them.
-Because this is such a fundamental change, we are eager to hear and react to feedback from our partner community so that we can improve the System Application even further.
-We will also continue to enrich and complete by adding new modules to it.
+> The modules in the System Application represent a significant change in what's happening under the hood in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].
+We will continue to enhance the System Application in future releases.
+If you find something you think we should add, or fix, please let us know.

 ## Overview of the Modules in the System Application
 The list of modules is growing continuously.
 The following table lists and describes the modules that are available now.
-For more details about each module, and to get a look at the code, visit our [ALAppExtensions](https://github.com/microsoft/ALAppExtensions) repository on GitHub.

 |Module|Description|Link to ReadMe|
 |----|----|----|